clvrai/N2M/README.md

 ### Rollout Collection
 Using the UI, follow these steps to collect rollout data:
-1. Launch corresponding code described [above](#Step-2_Rollout_Data_Collection).
+1. Launch corresponding code described in `Step 2 Rollout Data Collection`.
 Click inside the UI window.
 The Status indicator changes from yellow to green, meaning the UI is **`ACTIVE`**.
 While **`ACTIVE`**, key inputs send commands to the robot.
 When the cursor leaves the UI, the Status turns yellow, inputs are ignored, and the robot’s base velocity is set to zero for safety.
 2. Use the **`↑/↓/←/→`** arrow keys to control the mobile base’s direction and speed.
 3. Use **`0/1/2`** to move the torso to preset heights, or **`i/k`** to fine-tune the torso height.
 4. With steps 2 and 3, drive the robot to different poses within the **task area**.